7Block Labs

 }

-Then in host:
+Then on the host:

 use sp1_sdk::{ProverClient, SP1Stdin, include_elf};